Get ready for SCW 2019

-In 2017, the main event categories included Workshops, Open Studios, Exhibitions, Talks, Live Demonstrations and Retail Events.
+In 2017 and 2018, the main event categories included Workshops, Open Studios, Exhibitions, Talks, Live Demonstrations and Retail Events.
 There were some pop ups, markets and meet the maker experiences too.
-We also saw some really unique events, which we would love to see more of this year, like crafty walking tours, speed-dating with clay and finding craft in surprising locations like UTS Library and the Royal Botanical Gardens.
+We have seen some really unique and diverse events which we would love to see more of this year, like crafty walking tours, speed-dating with clay and finding craft in surprising locations like libraries and gardens.

-We can't wait to see how the festival evolves and grows in 2018!
+We cannot wait to see how the programme evolves and grows in 2019!

 Sydney Craft Week Key Dates and Timeline

-We are excited to announce the SCW 2018 timeline.
+We are excited to announce the Sydney Craft Week 2019 timeline.
 Put these dates in your diary now.

 SCW Event inspiration

-If you are looking to host an event, but not sure what to do yet, we recommend glancing at the 2017 guide for inspiration.
-We have also brainstormed some ideas for events that you may like to consider.
-We would love to see a really eclectic and diverse program, so feel free to think outside the square!
+Looking to host an event, but not settled on an idea yet?
+We would recommend you glance at the 2018 programme for inspiration.
+Alternatively, we have also brainstormed some ideas for events that you may like to consider.
+We would love to see a really eclectic programme, so feel free to think outside the box!

-- Intergenerational activities – something for young and old!
+- Intergenerational activities – something for the young and old!

 - Teaming up with writers and bloggers